Artigo

 All of this happens quickly and automatically, which makes using the Internet a simple experience for users.

 Consider the Extension: The choice of extension may depend on the type of website or the target audience.
 If your audience is global, ".com" is usually the best choice.
-If it is a website aimed at a specific country, such as Brazil, you can opt for ".br".
+If the website is aimed at a specific country, such as Brazil, you can opt for ".br".

 How to Register a Domain?

-Registering a domain is the process of purchasing the right to use a specific name for a period, usually one year, with the option of renewal.
+Registering a domain is the process of purchasing the right to use a specific name for a period, usually one year, with the option to renew.
 To do this, you must follow these steps:

 Choose the Domain Name: Check if the desired name is available.
 Many domain registration services allow you to do this check.